 - Ability to adhere to cycle guidelines

-Due to volume, we are not able to provide feedback to individual grantees if you are declined.
+Due to volume, we are not able to provide feedback to individual organizations if declined.

-A: No. Organizations are eligible to apply for an unsolicited grant every other year.
-In other words, if you applied in August 2014 and were declined in September 2014, you would not be eligible to reapply until October 2016.
+Yes, but there is a waiting period.
+Organizations are eligible to apply for an unsolicited grant every other year.
+In other words, if you applied in August 2021 and were declined in September 2021, you will be eligible to reapply in October 2023.

 This will be determined on a case-by-case basis.
-The vast majority of grants that come in through this unsolicited cycle are one-time grants, and fewer than 5% are renewed.
+The vast majority of grants that are awarded through this unsolicited cycle are one-time grants, and fewer than 5% are renewed.